Gryllodea/gym-progress/workouts/push-pull-legs/pull.md

 # Pull Day
-Back, biceps, also abs and rear delts a bit
+Back, biceps, also abs and rear delts a bit.

 ### 1. Lat pull-down (75 x 10)
 **Description:**